Categories

 Focus on: Rebranding

-Tripepi Smith has helped several clients update their brand.
-Rebrand projects present challenges beyond those faced when branding with a blank slate.
-In the case of rebrands, the development of the organization’s new identity contends with its existing one.
 Research and outreach must analyze perceptions and usage of the current brand, and implementation must have a strategy for dealing with both the physical and emotional presence of existing identity.
 Existing stakeholder groups provide an important opportunity for insight into where the brand has been and where it could go.
 Careful analysis of the organization’s history, culture(s) and vision for the future provides context for creative development, while strategic engagement with organization staff informs implementation strategy.
 There is an art and a science to designing meaningful logos and associated brand elements.
 With rebrands, that art and science is doubly important.

-You may also be interested in: Sub-branding
+This page focuses on Rebranding, you may also be interested in:

 In 2024, the City of Pinole announced the adoption of a new logo, seal and brand guidelines.
 Spearheaded by collaborative efforts between Pinole city officials and Tripepi Smith Creative Director, Kevin Bostwick, and Senior Business Analyst, Karen Villaseñor, the new design marks a significant milestone in the city’s journey towards revitalizing its identity.
 The decision to embark on this transformative endeavor stemmed from a collective recognition among city staff that the existing seal, a fixture for over 40 years, required a refresh to better reflect Pinole’s evolving ethos.
 Initially conceived as an homage to local indigenous history through the depiction of an Ohlone man, it became evident that contemporary perspectives warranted a reevaluation of such representations.